 1. Space Helmet: Your Online Resume

-If you don’t have the skills to create a stellar resume, try resume writing services.
+If you don’t have the skills to create a stellar resume, then try availing resume writing services.
 Resume writing could be tedious for applicants, so it’s best to hand this task to experts.
 Your resume is your helmet that covers you as you head out in the galaxy called work.

 2. Temperature Control: Company Review Sites